 - Chapters may co-host a conference with no more than one other OSA Student Chapter.

 Step 2: Make sure your chapter is in good standing.

-Step 3: Submit the Centennial IONS Application Form through the OSA Grants Database.
+Step 3: Submit the IONS Conference Grant - 2017 application form through the OSA Grants Database.

 Step 4: Answer any follow-up questions.

-There may be several rounds of questions while the committee deliberates.
-Applications are typically reviewed in one month's time.
+- There may be several rounds of questions while the committee deliberates.
+Applications are typically reviewed over one month's time.